philosophie/react-sass-styleguide/README.md

 We've picked Bootstrap for this project, and since we're using React, we'll bring in [React Bootstrap](https://react-bootstrap.github.io/).

 - Run `npm install react-bootstrap bootstrap --save`
-- Add this to the end of `styles/index.scss`:
+- Add this to the end (after modern-normalize) of `styles/index.scss`:
   ```scss
     ..
     @import '~bootstrap/scss/bootstrap';
     ..
   ```
-- Note: If you need to customize the default Bootstrap theme, create a `_custom.scss` file inside the `styles/settings` folder, and import that **before** you import the Bootstrap styles.
+- Note: If you need to ['customize'](https://getbootstrap.com/docs/4.0/getting-started/theming/) the default Bootstrap theme, create a `_custom.scss` file inside the `styles/settings` folder.

 ### 8. Setup the Atomic structure